 See also: Ammann Chair.

-Diagonal division makes a “Kepler triangle”, of which the edges are in geometrical progression, 1 : √Phi : Phi.
+Diagonal division makes a “Kepler triangle” (and here), of which the edges are in geometrical progression, 1 : √Phi : Phi.

-The Kepler triangle is sometimes called “golden triangle”, though there is another triangle that is more often called "golden triangle".
+The Kepler triangle is sometimes called “golden triangle”, but there is also another golden triangle, sometimes called “sublime triangle”.

 Mark Reynolds: “The square root of the golden section, root-phi, is at times not given its due in discussions regarding the golden section.
 This is an unfortunate situation because its geometric properties provide us with a unique and rarely applied design tool.”